OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-27.md

 ## 2 Chronicles 27:8

-At the age of twenty-five, he became king, and he ruled for sixteen years in Jerusalem.
+At the age of twenty-five, he began his reign, and he ruled for sixteen years in Jerusalem.

 ---

 ## 2 Chronicles 27:9

-And Jotham lay down with his fathers, and they buried him in the city of David;
+Jotham rested with his ancestors, and they buried him in the city of David;
-and his son Ahaz became king in his place.
+his son Ahaz succeeded him as king.